KaiShunOleander/ansible-ksw-02/README.md

 - The grid is configured by setting the variables in `group_vars/all.yml`
 - You need to configure personal information such as usernames and passwords in the folder ~/.vars/opensim/ ( See roles/simulator/tasks/variables.yml )
+- Port numbers for database backups are configures in `infrastructure.def`
 - The asset server will run a mysql database.
 The database and the system account for the grid administrator are configured by setting the variables in `group_vars/robust/all.yml`